In this example, learn how to:

 To convert the model to fixed point, use the Fixed-Point Tool.

-Click Prepare.
+In the toolstrip, click Prepare.
 The Fixed-Point Tool checks the system under design for compatibility with the conversion process and reports any issues found in the model.
 When possible, the Fixed-Point Tool automatically changes settings that are not compatible.
-For more information, see Preparing a System for Conversion.
+For more information, see Use the Fixed-Point Tool to Prepare a System for Conversion.

 The subsystem under design contains an Exp block, which does not